Rob Zombie/White Zombie

 1993: White Zombie made their major label debut on Geffen Records with "La Sexorcisto: Devil Music Vol. I." The title pretty much covered it.
 Beavis and Butt-head got behind White Zombie and later in the year, "I'm In Hell" appeared on "The Beavis and Butt-head Experience" CD.

-1989: Caroline Records signed White Zombie and released their first full-length CD "Soul Crusher" with John Rucci on guitar.
+1987: Caroline Records signed White Zombie and released their first full-length CD "Soul-Crusher" with John Rucci on guitar.
 Playing hard core primal Rock earned White Zombie a loyal underground cult following.
-This happened approximately two years after White Zombie's debut EP "Psycho Head Blowout" was released on Silent Explosion Records.
+This happened after White Zombie's debut EP "Psycho Head Blowout" was released on Silent Explosion Records.

 Rob Zombie Albums: